 l h:mm" but it may vary for other OS locales.
 However, a date format string must be given if format() or .format() are used:

 ^value(format($Created))^: (no date format string!)

 See also ^action ( action )^ usage which allows action code to be run during export.

 Another useful aspect of ^value^ is that it give access during export to 'raw' attribute data without any process.
 That is why there is the reference above to some data types needing use of format().
 The upside of this raw state is attributes like HTMLMarkupText and HTMLQuoteHTML have no effect; unlike older versions non-ASCII are not encoded.
 If using the HTML Export process to generate/export formats other than HTML or if accessing the command line it is often necessary to use different forms of escaping.
 These different outputs can be achieved by using the action code formatting operators within the ^value()^ call.
 For exporting $Text, in HTML format, ^text^ will give a better result but for other export formats ^value($Text)^ may suffice.

 Replacing deprecated export codes

-^value()^ replaces both the now deprecated ^get()^ and ^getFor()^ codes. ^get()^ maps to ^value($SomeAttribute)^ and ^getFor()^ maps to offset use ^value($SomeAttribute("Some Other Note))^.
-If existing documents use the older codes they will work for now but it is highly recommended updating them to use ^value()^ instead.
+^value()^ replaces both the deprecated ^get()^ and ^getFor()^ codes. ^get()^ maps to ^value($SomeAttribute)^ and ^getFor()^ maps to offset use ^value($SomeAttribute("Some Other Note))^.
+If existing documents use the older codes they will work for the present but it is highly recommended updating them to use ^value()^ instead.